 The deal maker is to understand the analytics in the context of your target users and choose the app monetization strategy that will serve your users best, generating revenues.
 The real challenge is to find the right balance that will maximize revenue while striking the best experience for users.

-Choosing A Right Mobile App Monetization Strategy
+Choosing The Right Mobile App Monetization Strategy

 These are a few facets that will help you to choose a suitable monetization strategy.